-The use of single rooms in facilities with significant numbers of multi-occupancy rooms should be prioritised for new transfers and admissions from community or healthcare facilities regardless of the COVID 19 test result.
-All facilities should review their accommodation to identify areas where new residents can be safely isolated.
-It is understood that the creation of such areas may be constrained by existing accommodation availability (e.g. rooms already in use for existing residents).
-The use of single rooms in facilities with significant numbers of multi occupancy rooms should be prioritised for new transfers and admissions from community or healthcare facilities.
+The use of single rooms in RCF with significant numbers of multi-occupancy rooms should be prioritised for new transfers and admissions from community or other healthcare facilities (acute hospital or other RCF), regardless of the pre-admission COVID 19 test result.
+For those RCF providing a blend of longer-term nursing home and short-term respite or convalescence care, it is advised to consider where the longer and shorter-term residents will be accommodated and where it is feasible, to try and place residents for shorter-term accommodation in an area separate to those for longer-term accommodation.

+All RCF should review their accommodation to identify areas where new residents can be safely isolated.
+It is understood that the creation of such areas may be constrained by existing accommodation availability (e.g., rooms already in use by existing residents).

 The identification of space for the 14 day isolation period needs to be managed carefully with residents, families and others.
 Existing residents should not be required to move from their room / accommodation in order to facilitate the creation of new areas to facilitate transfers.

-A move to a multi-occupancy room (where this is the planned accommodation in the longer term for the resident) will be appropriate after the 14 day isolation period once the resident is symptom free and there is no evidence of infection in residents within the room it is proposed for the resident to move to.
+A move to a multi-occupancy room (where this is the planned accommodation in the longer term for the resident) will be appropriate after the 14 day isolation period, once the resident is symptom free and there is no evidence of infection in residents within the room it is proposed for the resident to move to.